goldfirere/singletons/README.md

 This is the same line of reasoning that forbids the use of `Nat` or `Symbol` in datatype definitions.
 But, see [this bug report](https://github.com/goldfirere/singletons/issues/76) for a workaround.

+## Rank-n types

+`singletons` does not support type signatures that have higher-rank types.
+More precisely, the only types that can be promoted or singled are _vanilla_ types,  where a vanilla function type is a type that:

+1. Only uses a @forall@ at the top level, if used at all.
+That is to say, it does not contain any nested or higher-rank @forall@s.

+2. Only uses a context (e.g., @c => ...@) at the top level, if used at all, and only after the top-level @forall@ if one is present.
+That is to say, it does not contain any nested or higher-rank contexts.

+3. Contains no visible dependent quantification.

 Support for `*`
 ---------------